librlaurie/dreamlab/docs/schedule-w-notes.md

 --

-### Tuesday - Various Approaches
+## Tuesday - Various Approaches

 8:00 – 9:00 am                        Catered Breakfast

 **9:00 – 10:30 am**                  **Project Planning Resources**

+**Welcome Michelle**

+1. Strategies for noise sanity

 Quick overview of lessons in project planning tools.

-Project planning versus project management, and the role of project charters.
+- Project planning versus project management.
+- And the role of project charters
+- Working alone vs working with other people.

 LA shows a couple examples from my worlds. (asana for psp, trello for jdh, google doc for swipp and me)